mirei83/VeChain-PublicNodes/README.md

 ## Getting Started

 All node are maintained by VeBlocks and always kept compatible with the networks.
 The only limitation is 3000 open connections per IP address.
-The nodes are accessible via HTTP/HTTPS and P2P, making them also availible as bootnode.
+The nodes are accessible via HTTP/HTTPS and P2P, making them also available as bootnode.

 ## Using the nodes